JsAdways/dataApi/README.md

 }
 ```

-3. Used in other system backend, for call the service api
+3. Used in other system backend, for call the process api

-`POST` `/api/data_api/service`
+`POST` `/api/data_api/process`

 `parameters`
 ```